Tile, Porcelain and Ceramic Cutting Guide

 Porcelain is one of the hardest tile materials commonly used in construction.
 Because of its density, it requires a high quality diamond blade designed specifically for porcelain.

-Our Expert tile and porcelain cutting disc is a very reliable option for installers working with hard tiles and porcelain.
+Our Expert tile and porcelain cutting disc is a reliable option for installers working with hard tiles.

 Using a general masonry blade can cause: